qiime2/provenance-lib/README.md

-# provenance-lib
+# QIIME 2 Provenance Replay
 Software to support scientific reproducibility, attribution, and collaboration on the QIIME 2 platform.

 ## About
-provenance-lib parses the computational history ( or "provenance") of QIIME 2 results into a directed graph structure, supporting study validation and automation, and improving collaboration on and reporting of QIIME 2 analyses.
+The provenance-lib software provides the QIIME 2 Provenance Replay functionality, which parses the computational history ( or "provenance") of QIIME 2 results into a directed graph structure, and generates new executable code that can be used for reproducing or replicating an analysis.
+This supports study validation and automation, and is intended to improve collaboration on and reporting of QIIME 2 analyses.

 provenance-lib lets you:
 - generate executable scripts for your preferred QIIME 2 interface,